jribbens/sslexpiry/README.md

       -v, --verbose         Display verbose output.
       -f FILENAME, --from-file FILENAME
                             Read the servers to check from the specified file.
+      -z, --exit-zero       Always return a process exit code of zero.

 Files containing lists of servers can contain blank lines, and any characters from a '#' onwards are ignored as comments.